dimagi/commcare-hq/migrating.md

 The most common and straightforward approach is to make a new js file that belongs to the page you're migrating.
 Sometimes, the page will already have such a file that you can just add to.
 Occasionally, it'll make sense to move code to a file shared by several pages, although this takes more thought and creating a new file is always a reasonable fallback.

+If you're creating a new file, make it an [hqDefine](https://github.com/dimagi/js-guide/blob/master/code-organization.md#hqdefine) module.
+As long as the code you're moving doesn't rely on global variables, this should be a nearly trivial change.

 It's often necessary to move interactive code (event handlers, knockout model initializations, etc.) into a [document ready handler](https://api.jquery.com/ready/) if it wasn't already in one.
 Note that we're on jQuery 3, so `$(...)` is the recommended document ready syntax.

 ### Adding any new script tags